Breast cancer will affect 1 in 8 women in their lifetime. We are currently aware of multiple risk factors such as genetics, diet, and age.

 Probiotics could reduce post-operative inflammation, preventing further progression.

 There could be undesired adverse events such as sepsis.

 Probiotics may be used as a preventative measure rather than a curative measure because the bacteria can enhance the immune surveillance ability, enabling detection of cancer before it occurs.
 Lactobacillus has been shown to have a protective effect of cancer development in animal models, but this has not been explored in a clinical trial setting.

 Microbe-drug interaction could affect the outcome of the therapeutic regimen.
-The tumour microenvironment is complex, so altering the microbiome may not have the desired effect.
-This can also alter the gene expression of the microenvironment and the tumour itself.
+The tumor microenvironment is complex, so altering the microbiome may not have the desired effect.
+This can also alter the gene expression of the microenvironment and the tumor itself.

-To evaluate the safety and efficacy of probiotic use alongside conventional therapy, a meta-analysis was performed on randomised control trials across several countries and cancer types.
+To evaluate the safety and efficacy of probiotic use alongside conventional therapy, a meta-analysis was performed on randomized control trials across several countries and cancer types.